dxx/brainfuck-toy/README.md

-# brainfuck-rust
+# brainfuck-toy

-Brainfuck interpreter and JIT compiler written in rust
+This project is a toy that interpret and compile brainfuck code.